 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.

 While he was on the bridge detail, his parents received two messages from the War Department.
-The first arrived in May or early June.
+The first arrived in May.

 “Dear Mrs. M. Grassick:

 “According to War Department records, you have been designated as the emergency addressee of Private Paul A. Grassick, 35,001,190, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.